Born in Orange, New Jersey, 1960; Lives and works in New York, New York and Parma, Italy

 I still think about how Cézanne finds an edge, what that is, and how we see.
 That’s something that enters into my work: how we see, how we experience.
 That comes back to a kind of being, to the physicality of painting—and also to the understanding that art is about being lived with. — Marina Adams, 2019

-The artist’s work is in the public collections of the Museum of Modern Art, New York (NY); the Metropolitan Museum of Art, New York (NY); and the Longlati Foundation, Shanghai (CN).
+The artist’s work is in the collections of the Museum of Modern Art, New York (NY); the Modern Art Museum of Fort Worth (TX); the Metropolitan Museum of Art, New York (NY); and the Longlati Foundation, Shanghai (CN).

 The New Yorker